Moepi-Ramapuputla/Project-Management-System/README.md

 # Project-Management-System
 ##what the project does
-Program that they can use to keep track of the many projects
+Program that they can use to keep track of the many projects using database
 ##why the project is useful
 Allows business to monitor the progress of each project in an organised manner
 ##who maintains and contributes to the project